 Regent's Park: Deffo with an apostrophe.
 And officially, if pompously, The Regent's Park.

-St James's Park: Often written erroneously as St James' Park or merely St James Park, the correct form is clearly shown on any literature by the Royal Parks.
+St James's Park: Often written erroneously as St James' Park or merely St James Park, the correct form of St James's Park is clearly shown on any literature by the Royal Parks.
+Funnily enough, the tube station carries roundels showing two different variations.
+Look ->

 St John's Wood: Apart from a couple of estate agent sites, the apostrophe is almost universally applied.
 The LU station has an apostrophe almost everywhere, except when you get to platform level.
 The area is named for the Order of the Knights of St John, who owned the land.